| Kynex is pleased to

 Clients with Multiple Accounts and

-Multiple Prime Brokers
+Multiple Prime Brokers The new

 Execution mechanism eliminates the need for multiple executions in the